 In the case that your figure is in a unique position.
 It is possible to identify the general shape and space that the figure is occupying by framing your subject.
 This can be in the form of a rectangle or triangle for example.

 It is important to note that these drawings serve the purpose to understand the basic structure and proportions of the figure.

 There is no need for too many details to convey your idea and start a figure drawing.

-Adding features and details.
+Adding features and details to your face drawings.

-Lips & Mouth
+4. Drawing Lips & Mouth

 To wrap this up